Particle-Based Assembly Using Precise Global Control: 3D-STAP is NP-complete

 \section{3D-STAP is NP-complete}

 Becker et al.~\cite{becker2018tilt} showed that it is NP-complete to decide whether or not a polycube is constructible in the full tilt model.
 However, in our model, the paths that add new tiles to the assembly can be more complex than just a straight line, and thus we cannot simply adapt their proof.
 In this section, we show that 3D-\problemtitle is NP-complete.
 The proof is based on a reduction from the NP-hard problem \textsc{Planar Monotone~3Sat}~\cite{moplsat}.
-This problem asks to decide whether a Boolean 3-CNF formula $\varphi$ is satisfiable, for which in each clause the literals are either all positive or all negative, and for which the clause-variable incidence-graph is planar.
-Because of \cref{lem:decomposability}, we will argue that a polycube is deconstructible if and only if a Boolean 3-CNF formula is satisfiable.
+This problem asks to decide whether a Boolean 3-CNF formula $\varphi$ is satisfiable, for which in each clause the literals are either all unnegated or all negated, and for which the clause-variable incidence-graph is planar.
+Because of \cref{lem:decomposability}, we will argue that a polycube is deconstructible if and only if the corresponding Boolean formula $\varphi$ as an instance of planar monotone 3-sat is satisfiable.

-\subsection{Outline of the NP-Hardness Reduction.}
+\subsection{Outline of the NP-hardness reduction}

 For every instance $\varphi$ of \textsc{Planar Monotone 3Sat}, we construct a polycube~$P_{\varphi}$ as an instance of 3D-\problemtitle.
-We consider a rectilinear planar embedding of the variable-clause incidence graph $G_{\varphi}$ of~$\varphi$ where the variable vertices are placed on a line, and clauses containing positive and negative literals are placed on either side, respectively.
+We consider a rectilinear planar embedding of the variable-clause incidence graph $G_{\varphi}$ of~$\varphi$ where the variable vertices are placed on a line, and clauses containing unnegated and negated literals are placed on either side, respectively.
 For a schematic overview of $P_{\varphi}$, consider \cref{fig:hardness-reduction}.
 In $P_{\varphi}$, each variable and each clause of~$\varphi$ is represented by a variable gadget and a clause gadget, respectively.
 To realize the fact that a variable can be contained in several clauses, we introduce a conjunction gadget.
 An edge in $G_{\varphi}$ is realized by a connector gadget.
 To guarantee connectivity during the deconstruction of the polycube~$P_{\varphi}$, we need to make sure that parts of the variable gadgets that are not participating in the satisfying assignment, are not disconnected in several parts.
 Therefore, we add a frame above the actual polycube, connecting all clauses with certain parts of the variable gadgets.